Bathymetric chart

-A bathymetric chart is a type of isarithmic map that depicts the submerged topography and physiographic features of ocean and sea bottoms.
+A bathymetric chart is a type of isarithmic map that depicts the submerged bathymetry and physiographic features of ocean and sea bottoms.
 Their primary purpose is to provide detailed depth contours of ocean topography as well as provide the size, shape and distribution of underwater features.

-Topographic maps display elevation above ground and are complementary to bathymetric charts.
-Charts use a series of lines and points at equal intervals to showcase depth or elevation.
+Topographic maps display elevation above ground (topography) and are complementary to bathymetric charts.
+Bathymetric charts showcase depth using a series of lines and points at equal intervals, called depth contours or isobaths (a type of contour line).
 A closed shape with increasingly smaller shapes inside of it can indicate an ocean trench or a seamount, or underwater mountain, depending on whether the depths increase or decrease going inward.

 Bathymetric surveys and charts are associated with the science of oceanography, particularly marine geology, and underwater engineering or other specialized purposes.

 Bathymetric data used to produce charts can also be converted to bathymetric profiles which are vertical sections through a feature.

 History

 Ancient Egypt

 The use of bathymetry and the development of bathymetric charts dates back around the 19th century BC to ancient Egypt.
 Depictions on tomb walls such as the bas-relief carvings of Deir al-Bahri commissioned by Queen Hatshepsut in the 16th century BC show ancient mariners using long slender poles as sounding poles to determine the depth of the Nile River and into the Nile River Delta.